 Lapidary Process

 Lapidary is an interesting process which involves cutting, shaping and polishing stones.
 These local rocks are then used as cabochons for stone setting!
 Doing the lapidary work myself, I am able to freely create cabochon shapes and styles I wouldn't normally be able to purchase.
-This process makes my jewelry unique and 100% handmade.
+This process makes my jewelry designs unique and 100% handmade.

 Generally, the process starts with taking the rock home to cut it on my tile saw into chunks that are easier to shape down.
 Then I take it to the lapidary machine that has 6 different wheels on it from coarse shaping to fine polishing grits.